IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 Running the health check is the same for the integration and production environments, except for the endpoints.

+Follow these steps:

+1. Get the public IP address for the Gateway Load Balancer&#8212;the value output as a result of [Set Up theGateway Load Balancer](#set-up-the-gateway-load-balancer) Step 4.

-To test operator status, in your browser, go to the following URL: `http://{LB_IP}/ops/healthcheck`.
+2. To test operator status, in your browser, go to the health check endpoint: `http://{LB_IP}/ops/healthcheck`.

-An HTTP 200 with a response body of OK indicates healthy status.
+   An HTTP 200 with a response body of `OK` indicates healthy status.

 ## Upgrading